majidaldo/cloudconfig-writer/README.md

 - content: "#this should go in as VAR=${VAR}\nVAR=${VAR}\n\n \n"
   path: /home/core/vartest.script
 ```
+The output is not as human-friendly as our example master file but it's still a valid CoreOS cloud-config file.

 You can supply multiple env files.
 Values of variables with the same name will be replaced with the value of its later occurance.
 Check again if you missed a variable by using the `unassigned` sub-command with the env files.